Welcome

 In person is the only way you can experience one of the most extraordinary aspects of Church of the Loving Shepherd: the sense of spiritual presence as real and palpable as the majestic walnut trees and the ancient stones of the barn.
 You will tour lovingshepherd.org with only your eyesight, while the in-person experience of this church and its setting, Bournelyf (born-uh-leef), will stir all of your senses, including your “sixth” one, that “supposed intuitive faculty giving awareness not explicable in terms of normal perception” (Oxford American Dictionary).
 The church and its setting have been called “a thin place”—a place where the separation between the physical and the spiritual, the seen and the unseen, is very fine.
 At one point, the property was named “Dwita”—a Tamil word meaning the unseen through the seen.

 We have one Sunday service that begins at 10:00 a.m.
 We are an ecumenical congregation.
 Elements of our worship derive from various traditions including the Moravian church (the extraordinary music) and Quakerism (the silences).
 Worship is at the heart of our church, and prayer is at the heart of our worship.
-Some of the finest musicians in the Delaware Valley are frequent guests at CLS, and the music in any given Sunday morning service is never less than glorious.
-Our two pastors, Reverend John Woodcock and Reverend Mark Bailey, offer sermons and prayers that nurture members’ hearts and minds in different and equally effective ways.
+Some of the finest musicians in the Delaware Valley are frequent guests at Loving Shepherd, and the music in any given Sunday morning service is never less than glorious.
+Our pastor, John Woodcock, and a variety of guests, provide sermons and prayers that nurture members’ hearts and minds in different and equally effective ways.
 I particularly value our pastors’ ability to make Christianity’s historical and multicultural contexts relevant to today’s world, without ever suggesting that there is one right way to view it all.

 From September through May, the Sunday Schoolhouse offers our younger members (grades K through 5) biblical stories in an open-ended way, providing images and language to support later, more mature conversations.
 They are invited to explore their own questions and insights.
 By middle school youth are exposed to both traditions and to examples of people of faith, which allow them to further their own understandings.
 High school aged youth focus on subjects as wide ranging as their own interests.
 Programs for adults are more topical, and as disparate as The Shawshank Redemption and the writings of Etty Hillesum.

-Tuesday members gather at 12:15 for a half hour of prayer, and on Wednesday mornings September through May members and friends gather in the Church house “meeting room” from 9 to 10:30 a.m. for “Journeying with the Bible,” an informal discussion group which focuses on the week’s scripture readings.
-Another group, Friends on the Journey, meets in the church house parlor at 7:15 Thursday evenings.
-Friends began when a member expressed a desire for a group of adults who would meet and talk freely about spiritual topics.
+Wednesdays members gather at 11:00 a.m. for a half hour of prayer.
+Friends on the Journey meets in the church house parlor at 7:15 Thursday evenings.
+Friends began when a member expressed a desire for a group of adults who would meet and talk freely about spiritual topics and their spiritual journeys.
 Over the years FOTJ has evolved into one of the loveliest gifts Church of Loving Shepherd offers.
 The sharing at the Friends’ gatherings is enlightening and always encouraging.

 If you have any questions that we haven’t covered in this letter, please feel free to call the church office at 610-692-8280, or contact the office through email here.